Sheaf quantization in Weinstein symplectic manifolds: Antimicrolocalization

 Let $\pi: S^*M \to M$ be the projection, and likewise $\tilde{\pi}: S^*(M \times \R) \to M \times \R$.

-\begin{lemma} Assume $\Lambda$ is in finite position.
+\begin{lemma} Assume $\Lambda \subset S^*M$ is closed and in finite position.
 Then the natural map of sheaves of categories on $M \times \R$

 is an equivalence along $M \times 0$. \end{lemma} \begin{proof} It is enough to check at stalks.
 Evidently if $\Lambda$ is in finite position, then $\Lambda^{\prec}$ is in finite position over $0$.
-By Prop \ref{prop: local antimicrolocalization}, the stalk of $\mush$ is the orthogonal complement to constant sheaves in a neighborhood.
-Along $M \times 0$, this orthogonal complement is $sh_{\Lambda^\prec; 0}$ by Lemma \ref{lem: zero at cusp}. \end{proof}
+By Prop \ref{prop: local antimicrolocalization}, the stalk of $\mush$ is the orthogonal complement to constant sheaves in a neighborhood, i.e. those sheaves with no local sections, i.e. with vanishing stalk.
+Per Lemma \ref{lem: stalk at cusp} (in turn just an application of noncharacteristic propagation), this is $sh_{\Lambda^\prec; 0}$. \end{proof}

-\begin{theorem} Assume that $\Lambda$ is perturbable to finite position.
+\begin{theorem} Assume that $\Lambda$ is closed and perturbable to finite position.
 For $s < c_1$, the composition

 is an equivalence.
 In particular, the second map has a right inverse. \end{theorem} \begin{proof} By \cite{guillermou-kashiwara-schapira} the statement is invariant under contact perturbation (of $\Lambda$, before forming $\Lambda^{\prec}$), so we may assume $\Lambda$ is in finite position.